smilevideo/ProjectEuler-Ruby-Template/README.md

 Usage example:
 `$ ./template.sh 1`
-This will create a folder in the current directory named "1" and a ruby script inside the folder named "1.rb"
+This will create a folder in the current directory named "1" and a ruby script inside the folder named "1.rb" with the boilerplate code